janix374/React-Form-Validation/README.md

 # React - form - validation
-Form validation in react - reusable custom hooks for management fields value, reusable functions for easier validation management and errors handling.
+Form validation in react - reusable custom hooks for management fields value, reusable functions for easier validation management and errors handling - custom validator.

 This project was bootstrapped with webpack, react, material ui, sass.